 To take backlit photos:

-- place a reflector on each side of your scene.
-You’ll need to play with the positioning of these so that the light coming from the back hits the reflector and bounces back onto the front and side of the food.
+- Place a reflector on each side of your scene.
+You’ll need to play with the positioning of these.
+The light coming from the back should hit the reflector and bounce back onto the front and side of the food.
 Depending on your composition and what you’re shooting, you may only need one reflector.